bigeasy/proof/README.md

 Hmm...

+*Please skip to next section for more useful documentation.
+Housekeeping is working fine, but this documentation is in awful shape.*

 Dumping a lot here, because most frameworks have a test runner process, and tests are loaded by the test runner process, so they have to have a lot of robust setup and teardown, to keep from killing the test runner process.